Vishnu Malla: Succession

 Vishnu Malla did not have any children and adopted his brother-in-law, Rajya Prakash Malla, as successor.
 Rajya Prakash was the third son of Jagajjaya Malla, the King of Kantipur, and had previously been expelled from his family's kingdom by his brother Jaya Prakash Malla, who succeeded their father as the king of Kantipur.
 Rajya Prakash succeeded Vishnu Malla to the throne of Patan after Vishnu's death in 1745.

+Literary works

+Vishnu Malla is known to have composed a drama named Uṣā haraṇa in the Newar language.
+Similarly, he is also known to write many devotional songs and hymn in Newar language which are still sang by dapha singing groups in Patan.